spujadas/departure-python/docs/index.md

 ## Prerequisites

-Register for the transport operators you want to get information from (registration is free for all the transport operators at the time of writing):
+Register for the transport operators you want to get information from (registration is free for all the listed transport operators at the time of writing):

 - London Underground (TfL Tube) – Register for a Transport for London (TfL) Unified API application key at https://api-portal.tfl.gov.uk/, and you will receive an application key by email.
 - National Rail –  Register for access to the National Rail Enquiries OpenLDBWS at http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/, and you will receive an email containing a token.